 The bedrock of this highly risky yet supremely gratifying profession is sound judgement to stay grounded.
-To be a stock trader, one does not have to be very qualified or educated.
+To be a stock trader and have superior trading skills, one does not have to be very qualified or educated.
 All you need to have is the desire to study and research your subject, the ability to make quick decisions suited to the situation and the ability to ride through tough times with a cool head.

 In fact, traders come in from diverse backgrounds as markets do not have the minimum educational qualification pre-requisite.
-Therefore, emotional discipline and emotional quotient play a big role in one’s success or failure in the stock markets.
+Therefore, along with basic knowledge of trading, emotional discipline and emotional quotient play a big role in one’s success or failure in the stock markets.

 Let’s look at some of the world’s leading investors/traders and the traits that made them who they are.

 If you go through the life history of any legendary investor, you will realise that each one of them encountered their own sets of failures.
 However, they ended up being successful because of their determination and dedication.
-Apart from these basic attributes, one needs to have the following qualities to be successful in the stock market:
+Apart from some basic trading skills, one needs to have the following qualities to be successful in the stock market:

 Analytical skills: Analytical skills are required to collect the right data, analyse it, arrive at the right conclusion and act upon it.
 While several tools are available to ease the task of analysis, nothing can replace the human brain.
-You need to be good at numbers, and if not, develop a love for numbers because equity research involves a lot of number crunching.
+You need to be good at numbers to learn trading skills, and if not, develop a love for numbers because equity research involves a lot of number crunching.
 Though an educational background in Commerce is not compulsory, it will help sharpen your analytical skills, especially while analysing the annual reports that are an indispensable part of the research.

 You should also be able to source the data required, and that too at the right time.
 Nowadays, sourcing annual reports and quarterly results are not difficult as they are readily available online.
 Press releases, periodical announcements and conference calls are other data sources that are also available online.